checkly/terraform-provider-checkly/docs/resources/check_group.md

 - `alert_settings` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--alert_settings))
 - `api_check_defaults` (Block Set, Max: 1) (see [below for nested schema](#nestedblock--api_check_defaults))
 - `double_check` (Boolean) Setting this to `true` will trigger a retry when a check fails from the failing region and another, randomly selected region before marking the check as failed.
 - `environment_variables` (Map of String) Key/value pairs for setting environment variables during check execution.
-These are only relevant for Browser checks.
+These are only relevant for browser checks.
 Use global environment variables whenever possible.
 - `id` (String) The ID of this resource.
 - `local_setup_script` (String) A valid piece of Node.js code to run in the setup phase of an API check in this group.
 - `local_teardown_script` (String) A valid piece of Node.js code to run in the teardown phase of an API check in this group.
-- `muted` (Boolean) Determines if any notifications will be send out when a check in this group fails and/or recovers.
+- `muted` (Boolean) Determines if any notifications will be sent out when a check in this group fails and/or recovers.
 - `runtime_id` (String) The id of the runtime to use for this group.
 - `setup_snippet_id` (Number) An ID reference to a snippet to use in the setup phase of an API check.
 - `tags` (Set of String) Tags for organizing and filtering checks.
 - `teardown_snippet_id` (Number) An ID reference to a snippet to use in the teardown phase of an API check.
-- `use_global_alert_settings` (Boolean) When true, the account level alert setting will be used, not the alert setting defined on this check group.
+- `use_global_alert_settings` (Boolean) When true, the account level alert settings will be used, not the alert setting defined on this check group.

 <a id="nestedblock--alert_channel_subscription"></a>
 ### Nested Schema for `alert_channel_subscription`